RobertZenz/gallery/README.md

 No new features are planned to be implemented but if you notice that something is broken you can open an issue for it.

+To install the app, download [this repository as zip](https://github.com/RobertZenz/gallery/archive/refs/heads/master.zip), unpack it and copy the "gallery-master" directory into the NextCloud apps directory.
+Rename it from "gallery-master" to "gallery" while you're at it.
+Then you should be able to activate it just like any other app.

 ---

 # 💀Gallery was replaced by :camera_flash: Photos